hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 `-kde` and `-gnome` portals are known to cause issues.

-The `-kde` portal is unfortunately a hard dep of `plasma-integration` in Arch Linux, so to uninstall it, you'll need to `pacman -Rnsdd xdg-desktop-portal-kde`, which skips all dependency checks.
+The `-kde` portal is unfortunately a hard dependency of `plasma-integration` in Arch Linux.
+To uninstall it, run the command `pacman -Rnsdd xdg-desktop-portal-kde`, which skips all dependency checks.

 Both `-wlr` and `-hyprland` installed at once will also cause conflicts.
 Choose one and uninstall the other.